 • Store ivermectin cream at room temperature between 68°F to 77°F (20°C to 25°C).

-Keep ivermectin cream and all medicines out of the reach of children.
+Keep ivermectin cream out of the reach of children.

 This Instructions for Use has been approved by the U.S. Food and Drug Administration.